How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 2.2 Revenue

-Revenue for your event can also come from a number of different sources:
+Revenue for your event can also come from several different sources –

 3.1 Planning team

-Pro tip: The first people to speak with should be your board members to see who would be interested in joining the planning committee.
+Pro tip: The first people you consider should be your board members.
+See who would be interested in joining the planning committee.
 Board members should have connections to other leaders in your community.
 Thanks to these connections, board members can help sell tickets and find sponsors and auction items for your golf tournament.

 3.2 Event volunteers

 In addition to your planning committee, you will need even more volunteers on golf day.
 Volunteers are needed to run the games at each hole, help golfers around the course, and run your fundraising dinner and auctions.
-If you can find companies willing to offer volunteers for your event, take them up on their offer.
-It is best to get creative when recruiting volunteers for a large event like a golf outing.
-It will likely take significant time to recruit enough volunteers to help plan and run your golf tournament.
+If you can find companies willing to offer corporate volunteers for your event, take them up on their offer.

 4. Create a theme